 What does it mean to “maintain your sense of balance?”
 Did you ever had a sense of balance to begin with or do you always feel like you are always teetering, about to fall?
 For some people achieving a sense of balance means saying ‘no’ more often but for others it can mean saying ‘yes.’
 Only you know the answer and in different spheres of life the answers can be different.

 For example, at work, saying ‘no’ can be empowering.
 You do not need to take the lead on another project.
 In your social life, however, maybe you should say ‘yes’ a little more.
 “Yes!
 I’ll go to that museum with you!
 Yes!
 I’ll try that new restaurant.”
 The idea of balance is to not let one part of your life overtake the other.

 We strive to offer a well-rounded variety of classes to keep you strong and balanced in body and mind.
 You are not the same from day-to-day, so why should every class be the same?
 Sweat & Refresh is going to challenge you.
 Balance this with Stretch & Refresh to unwind and improve flexibility.
 Match your Vinyasa with Slow Flow in order to keep yourself centered and deliberate as you flow.
 Seniors can benefit from senior yoga or Mindful Movement.

 Refresh Yoga Center is a boutique yoga and fitness center in Old Town in Alexandria, Virginia.
-We also sure the communities of Ft.
+We also serve the communities of Ft.
 Belvoir, National Harbor, Arlington, Del Ray, Potomac Yard, Annandale, Belle View, Belle Haven and Oxon Hill.
 Offerings include beginner yoga, stretch classes, bootcamp (Sweat and Refresh), prenatal yoga, and yoga for seniors.
-We are on the 2nd floor at 110 King Street near the Torpedo Factory about the Creamery Ice Cream Shop.
+We are on the 2nd floor at 110 King Street near the Torpedo Factory above the Creamery Ice Cream Shop.